ProjectDoodle/PAKE/README.md

 3. Repeat step 2 for other users.
 (Maximum 5 users is allowed with server configuration i.e. server_socket.listen(5)

 # To-Do
-1. Finish chat app implementation
+1. Finish chat app implementation and print out communication for demonstration
-2. Apply DH-EKE to messages
+2. Apply DH and print out communication for demonstration
+3. Potentially create GUI for chat app
+4. Apply DH-EKE and print out communication for demonstration
-3. Apply "some" cryptanalysis on messages
+5. Potentially apply "some" cryptanalysis on messages

 # Questions:
 1. Is DH used to generate a key between each client and the server?
 Or is it just used for key generation between clients?